-It’s up to you whether you continue to live with your head buried in your phone or LED 50” TV.
+It’s up to you whether you continue to live with your head buried in your phone or an LED 50” TV.
 Blue zone folks spend their time connecting with their friends and family in real-time.

-We need to slow down and take stock in what matters most.
+We need to slow down and take stock of what matters most.
 It’s not net worth, super saver deals, and side hustles.
 It’s the family, community, and getting back to basics.
 If living to 100 years old with good health is the reward, sign me up!

-Give Me My Time Back!
+Give Me My Time Back

 Work in and of itself is not an awful concept.
-Throw in a bad boss, questionable ethics, a toxic culture, then it’s another story.
+Throw in a bad boss, questionable ethics, and a toxic culture, then it’s another story.
 Avoid those dynamics and you’re in better shape.
 Easier said than done I hear you say, but with training and education, we can improve our mobility in the workforce.

 There have been times when I’d find myself the last one to leave the office at 8 PM.
 The comical part about that is the lights get turned off at 7 PM.
 I had to stay on that “war room call” though.
 Blue Zones have no war rooms.
 (And either software or conventional war, for that matter…)